ncanthrosociety/Xen-Enforce-Bot/README.md

 `/xesetverifytime <time>` | sets the time a user has to verify in minutes

-`/xeverify` | Reply to the join message (or any other message from the user that joined) with this command to manually verify them.
+`/xeverify` | (CURRENTLY BROKEN) Reply to the join message (or any other message from the user that joined) with this command to manually verify them.

 `/xeattackenable` | Enables attack mode, kicks all new joins with no prompt, will delete / cleanup all join messages from new joins.